Mercury Tracer: Chassis

-The Mercury Tracer is an American counterpart of the Australian-market Ford Laser KE, sold in Japan, Asia, and South Africa.
+The Mercury Tracer is an American counterpart of the Australian-market Ford Laser KE, also sold in Japan, Asia, and South Africa.
 While sharing a slightly different body, the Laser shared a common chassis with the front-wheel drive Mazda 323, designated the Mazda BF platform.

 A 1.6-litre B6 inline-four from the 323 was offered with the Tracer.
 For Canadian-market examples, a 71-hp carbureted engine was offered, with an 84-hp fuel-injected engine offered in the United States.
 A 5-speed manual was standard, with a 3-speed automatic offered as an option.

 Body

-In line with its Lynx predecessor, the Tracer was offered as in 3-door and 5-door hatchback configurations; for the United States, a 5-door station wagon made in Mexico was also offered.
-Sharing its body panels with the Ford Laser, the Tracer was distinguished by a Mercury grille, badging, and wheel covers; slight revisions were made to the hatchback and station wagon liftgate.
-Unlike the hatchbacks, the Tracer Wagon received identical sheetmetal to the 323 Wagon.
-Along with a base L trim, the Tracer was offered in GS and LS trim, in line with the Topaz, Sable, and Grand Marquis model lines.
+In line with its Lynx predecessor, the Tracer was offered as in 3-door and 5-door hatchback configurations.
+For the United States, a five-door station wagon was introduced for 1988.

+The Tracer shared its exterior with the Ford Laser, distinguished by a Mercury grille, badging, and wheel covers.
+Along with the use of clear-lens front marker lights, slight revisions were made to the hatchback and station wagon liftgate (the station wagon, sharing nearly identical sheetmetal with the 323 wagon).

+In line with the previous Lynx (along with the larger Topaz, Sable, and Grand Marquis), the Tracer offered GS and LS trims (in addition to a base L trim).

 Second generation (1991–1996)

 After skipping the 1990 model year altogether, Lincoln-Mercury released the second-generation Mercury Tracer in early 1990 as an early 1991 model.
-While remaining a counterpart of the Ford Laser, the redesign also made it a Mercury counterpart of the American Ford Escort (alongside the renamed Mazda Protegé sedan).
+In a major change, the American Ford Escort also adopted the design of the Ford Laser alongside the Tracer, with all three model lines now derived from the Mazda 323 and the renamed Mazda Protegé.
+The new generation grew in size, moving to the compact-car segment.

-In another shift, the Tracer grew in size, shifting from the subcompact to the compact segment, with all assembly consolidated at Hermosillo Stamping in Mexico.
+Again sold in the United States and Canada (the latter, from 1991 to 1993), all assembly of the model line was initially consolidated at Hermosillo Stamping, with Wayne Stamping & Assembly in Michigan added in 1991.
 North American parts content was considerably higher than for the preceding generation.

 The Mercury Tracer LTS was named to Car and Driver magazine's Ten Best list for 1991.

 Chassis

 The second-generation Tracer is derived from the front-wheel drive Mazda BG platform (officially designated the Ford CT120 platform), sharing a 98.4-inch wheelbase with the Escort and Protegé.

 An 88 hp 1.9-liter CVH inline-four is the standard engine (shared with the Escort).
 From 1991 to 1994, a 127-hp 1.8-liter Mazda BP inline-four (shared with the Ford Escort GT and Mazda Protegé LX) was offered.
 A 5-speed manual was standard with both engines, with a 4-speed automatic offered with the 1.9L engine.